quantbelt/jupyter-quant/README.md

 # Jupyter Quant

-A dockerized Jupyter quant research enviroment.
+A dockerized Jupyter quant research environment.

 ## Highlights

+- Includes tools for quant analysis, statsmodels, pymc, arch, py_vollib, zipline-reloaded, PyPortfolioOpt, etc.
+- The usual suspects are included, numpy, pandas, sci-py, scikit-learn
+- ib_insync for Interactive Broker connectivity.
+Works well with [IB Gateway](https://github.com/gnzsnz/ib-gateway-docker)
+- Includes all major python packages for statistical and time series analysis, see [requirements](https://github.com/gnzsnz/jupyter-quant/blob/master/requirements.txt)
 - Designed for [ephemeral](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#create-ephemeral-containers) containers.
-Relevant data for your enviroment will survive your container.
+Relevant data for your environment will survive your container.
 - Optimized for size, it's a 2GB image vs 4GB for jupyter/scipy-notebook
-- Includes all major python packages for data and timeseries analysis, see [requirements](https://github.com/gnzsnz/jupyter-quant/blob/master/requirements.txt)
 - Includes jedi language server
 - It does NOT include conda/mamba.
 All packages are installed with pip under ~/.local/lib/python.
-Which should be mounted in a dedicated volume to preserver your enviroment.
+Which should be mounted in a dedicated volume to preserver your environment.
 - Includes Cython, Numba, bottleneck and numexpr to speed up things
-- The usual suspects are included, numpy, pandas, sci-py, scikit-learn
-- Includes tools for quant analysis, statsmodels, pymc, arch, py_vollib, zipline-reloaded, PyPortfolioOpt, etc.
-- ib_insync for Interactive Broker connectivity.
-Works well with [IB Gateway](https://github.com/gnzsnz/ib-gateway-docker)
 - sudo, so you can install new packages if needed.
 - bash and stow, so you can BYODF (bring your own dot files).
 Plus common command line utilities like git, less, nano (tiny), jq, ssh, curl, bash completion and others.
 - Support for [apt cache](https://github.com/gnzsnz/apt-cacher-ng).
-If you have other linux boxes using you can leverage your cache. apt cache support major linux distributions not only debian/ubuntu.
+If you have other Linux boxes using you can leverage your cache. apt cache support major Linux distributions not only Debian/Ubuntu.
 - It does not include a build environment.
-If you need to install a package that does not provide wheels you can build your wheels, as explained in [common tasks](#common-tasks)
+If you need to install a package that does not provide wheels you can build your wheels, as explained in [common tasks](#build-wheels-outside-the-container)

 ## Quick Start